akshath123/RGB_to_GRAYSCALE_Autoencoder-/README.md

 *Pre-trained model is present in saved_model folder*

 **NOTE: Do check for path errors in the code, modify it according to your need.
-Eg. The saver.train("....") has a path that must be changed according to your need".**
+Eg. The saver.train("....") has a path that must be changed before running the session.**